Zerodya/dots/README.md

   sudo pacman -S --needed python3 playerctl dbus-python chmod +x ~/.config/polybar/scripts/polybar-now-playing
   ```
-  **4.** This polybar theme supports japanese fonts (mainly because of japanese songs in the now-playing module).
-If you want it too, you should download this font:
+  **4.** If you want support for japanese fonts (mainly because of japanese songs in `the now-playing` module) you should download this font:
   ```
   sudo pacman -S adobe-source-han-sans-jp-fonts
   ```